-- Each observation included in the study had one of two observable events (e.g., readmission vs. no readmission).
-In other words, the response was dichotomous. - The probability of the event (i.e., mortality or readmission) for each observation studied was equal to the probability provided by the associated logistic risk model.
+- Each observation included in the study had one of two observable events (e.g., complication vs. no complication).
+In other words, the response was dichotomous. - The probability of the event (i.e., complication) for each observation studied was equal to the probability provided by the associated logistic risk model.
 For extended PLOS, it is assumed the probability of an extended PLOS occurring is equal to the statewide extended PLOS rate. - The result for any one observation in the analyses had no impact on the result of another observation.
 In other words, the observations were independent.